SAPhow/SAP.how/_posts/ewm-design/2020-02-21-how-combined-picking-works.md

 Functionality _combined picking_ first appeared in EWM 9.4 and can help you in cases where you need to pick multiple warehouse tasks from the same bin or handling unit.
-Basically, it combines multiple tasks to be processed as a single one.
+Basically, for user it looks like multiple tasks has been combined to be processed as a single one.
 However, there are some important restrictions for using it.

-The main restriction is that the task can only be combined if they are intended for the same quant.
+The main restriction is that the tasks can only be combined if they are intended for the same quant.
 In total they should have the same values for the following:

 - Source bin